 Migraine distribution page

 Migraine implements coalescent algorithms for maximum likelihood analysis of population genetic data.
-The data currently handled are allelic counts but sequences will be handled in the forthcoming version.
+It considers Allelic counts and DNA sequences.
 The code is designed to be compiled with the GNU C++ compiler under Windows and Linux (including its Mac OSX incarnation).

 There are two versions of the documentation, a short one that should be sufficient for most applications, and a longer one for complications, which hopefully no one needs to read.

-For Windows executable (migraine.exe) in 32- or 64-bit environments, download either migraineWin32.tar.gz or migraineWin64.tar.gz.
+For Windows executable (migraine.exe) in 64-bit environments, download migraineWin64.tar.gz.

 For the "first session" sample files, download examples.zip.